rexrainbow/phaser3-rex-notes/docs/docs/ui-dialog.md

 - `title` : Game object of title, optional.
 - `content` : Game object of content, optional.
 - `description` : Game object of description, optional.
-- `choices` : Array of Game objects for choice-buttons group which arranged top-to-bottom, optional.
+- `choices` : Array of Game objects for choice-buttons group which arranged from top to bottom, optional.
-- `actions` : Array of Game objects for action-buttons group which arranged left-to-right, optional.
+- `actions` : Array of Game objects for action-buttons group which arranged from left to right, optional.
 - `actionsAlign` : Alignment of action-buttons
     - `'center'`
     - `'left'`